btnguyen2k/gocosmos/SQL.md

 #### INSERT

-Summary: this statement is used to insert a new document into an existing collection.
+Summary: insert a new document into an existing collection.

 Syntax: `INSERT INTO <db-name>.<collection-name> (<field1>, <field2>,...<fieldN>) VALUES (<value1>, <value2>,...<valueN>)`.